LuciCMD/AICoverGen/README.md

 - Pitch detection method control, e.g. rmvpe/mangio-crepe
 - Pitch change for vocals and instrumentals together.
 Same effect as changing key of song in Karaoke.
 - Audio output format option: wav or mp3.
+- Now has options for using a conda environment for cleaner setup

 ## Update AICoverGen to latest version